Common B.C. flower is actually a carnivorous bug eater | CBC News

 Common B.C. flower is actually a carnivorous bug eater

-Found on Cypress Mountain, UBC researchers identify first new carnivorous plant in 20 years
+Found in Cypress Provincial Park, UBC researchers identify first new carnivorous plant in 20 years

-It's a bad time to be a small insect on Cypress Mountain.
+It's a bad time to be a small insect in Cypress Provincial Park.

 Researchers at the University of British Columbia (UBC) have identified the first new carnivorous plant in 20 years.

-In collaboration with the University of Wisconsin-Madison, researchers discovered that the Triantha occidentalis on Cypress Mountain, a species of false asphodel, was missing a gene consistently seen in other carnivorous plants.
+In collaboration with the University of Wisconsin-Madison, researchers discovered that the Triantha occidentalis in the park, a species of false asphodel, was missing a gene consistently seen in other carnivorous plants.

 The stem of Triantha contains sticky red hairs that trap small insects, such as midges and flies as they pass by.
 The plant produces a digestive enzyme called phosphatase, which allows it to feast on the insect.